 Skip to content

-The Cook for the family program developed by Chef Steve Sunk has a range of easy to prepare recipes and meal ideas.
-The program came about after Steve had delivered the Back to basics cookery program to remote communities in the Northern Territory and Western Australia as he recognised the need to simplify cookery in terms of utensils ingredients, affordability and availability.
+The Cook for the Family Program developed by Chef Steve Sunk has a range of easy to prepare recipes and meal ideas.
+The program came about after Steve had delivered the Back to Basics Cookery Program to remote communities in the Northern Territory and Western Australia, and he recognised the need to simplify cookery in terms of utensils, ingredients, affordability and availability.

-Recipes are easy to follow and have been designed as quick, nutritious and affordable that can be cooked in one pot.
-Recipes use fresh, frozen, canned and dried ingredients that are available at community stores or local bush foods and native herbs and greens.
+Recipes are easy to follow, quick, nutritious and affordable and have been designed to be cooked in one pot.
+Recipes use fresh, frozen, canned and dried ingredients that are available at community stores, or local bush foods and native herbs and greens.
 The recipes were developed with local community people and use inexpensive cuts of meat or can be replaced with bush meats available in the local area.

 There are a range of recipe cards which can be printed from the Walkabout chef website.
-Each recipe has an instructional video of Steve cooking at home to watch and learn the basics of cutting vegetables and using electric fry pans and rice cookers.
+Each recipe has an instructional video of Steve cooking at home which show the basics of cutting vegetables and using electric fry pans and rice cookers.

 Abstract adapted from Walkabout Chef